 In order to provide you with the best website performance, a server must be up and running effectively round the clock.
 For instance, if a hosting service claims to provide 99% uptime, they will be down 14 minutes each day.

 Fortunately, Flywheel offers 100% uptime to keep your site available for your visitors.

 Flywheel’s plans cater to both business owners and freelancers (with an emphasis on agencies).
 They offer a wide range of offerings, but for this review, we’ll focus on their Pay-per-Site plans:

-- STARTER ($25 per month): This plan supports up to 25,000 monthly visits and is perfect for freelancers, small sites and personal blogs.
+- STARTER ($30 per month): This plan supports up to 25,000 monthly visits and is perfect for freelancers, small sites, and personal blogs.

-- FREELANCE ($115 per month): The FREELANCE plan is good for up to 1,00,000 visits per month and is an excellent choice for medium service sites or online stores.
+- FREELANCE ($115 per month): The FREELANCE plan is good for up to 1,000,000 visits per month and is an excellent choice for medium service sites or online stores.
 You can use it to create ten sites.

-- AGENCY ($290 per month): The PROFESSIONAL tier can handle up to 5,00,000 monthly visits.
+- AGENCY ($290 per month): The AGENCY tier can handle up to 5,000,000 monthly visits.
 It’s a reliable option for popular blogs and established eCommerce sites.
 It will allow you to build over 30 websites.

-All the plans we mentioned above only support a single WordPress site each.
-They are expensive, as far as WordPress hosting goes, but in exchange for their price tags, they offer a great quality of service and little need for micromanagement.
+The first two plans we mentioned above only support a single WordPress site.
+They are not very expensive, as far as WordPress hosting goes, and in exchange for their price tags, they offer great quality of service and little need for micromanagement.
 If you want your site to run at top form at all times and can pay for the service, you should definitely consider Flywheel.